pwmarcz/autotable/README.md

 ## Development

-See my blog posts for explanation of many technical decisions: https://pwmarcz.pl/blog/autotable/
+See the blog post for explanation of many technical decisions: https://pwmarcz.pl/blog/autotable/

 The main parts are: